Public Safety

 Report Dangerous Situations

-If you see fallen trees, dangerous standing water, or other potentially unsafe conditions, call 911 or Non-Emergent Dispatch at 303-441-4444.
+If you see fallen trees, dangerous standing water, or other potentially unsafe conditions, call 911 or Non-Emergeny Dispatch at 303-441-4444.
 Boulder County dispatchers will alert the appropriate authorities to assess and resolve the situation.

 Fire Bans and Restrictions